syrianarchive/yemeniarchive-investigations/investigations/mazraq.md

 ## Conclusion

-After collecting and analysing visual documentation published on social media platforms and news networks, Yemeni Archive has been able to determine that al-Mazraq camp in Hajjah governorate was targeted by air strikes on March 30th 2015.
+After collecting and analysing visual documentation published on social media platforms and news networks, Yemeni Archive team has been able to determine that al-Mazraq camp in Hajjah governorate was targeted by air strikes on March 30th 2015.

 According to the analysed evidence and sources, several air strikes targeted the main gate of the Al-Mazraq camp and the registration room between 11:00 am and 11:30 am on March 30th, 2015, resulting in 29 killed and 42 injured, including women and children.
 Camp buildings, the nearby medical clinic, and civilian properties were additionally destroyed.